numba/llvmlite/docs/source/binding/engine.rst

 The execution engine is where actual code generation and execution happens.
-In the currently supported LLVM version (LLVM 3.5), there are two execution engines: MCJIT and the "old JIT".
-Starting from LLVM 3.6, the "old JIT" is removed.  llvmlite exposes the same API for both, but they may have slightly different behaviour.
+The currently supported LLVM version (LLVM 3.6) exposes one execution engine, named MCJIT.

 Factory functions